 That is right.
 Wider seats, someone greeting you at the train, more legroom, and that for less money than a normal ticket.

 I think this is the Thalys promotion to get 1st class seats filled, which is normally done by business travelers between Amsterdam and Paris.

 But now you can take advantage of some pretty comfortable perks in the high summer months, as it was actually cheaper to travel in first class!
 Check for prices here.

 Practical links and tips

-Although some things were a bit unexpected, now that I know, I see nothing but benefits for travel to Paris by Thalys train.
+Although some things were a bit unexpected, now that I know, I see nothing but benefits of travel to Paris by Thalys train.

-- Buy your Thalys train tickets here or here
+- Buy your Thalys train tickets here.

 - Find a good hotel near Amsterdam Central station or other places to stay in Amsterdam

 - Find a good hotel near Paris Nord station